-Ipswich is said to be the oldest Anglo-Saxon town in England and has a rich heritage and proud history.
+Ipswich is widely regarded as the oldest continuously settled Anglo-Saxon town in England and has a rich heritage and proud history.

 Christchurch Mansion is a Tudor house set in a beautiful park close to the town centre.
 It is a free museum housing period rooms and a stunning art gallery, home to the most significant collection of Constables outside London and currently housing Rodin's iconic sculpture The Kiss.

-Bringing Ipswich up to date is the University of Suffolk on the Waterfront, part of Ipswich's education quarter and also adding to the transformation of this area.
-Alongside the quays are the Jerwood DanceHouse, Salthouse Harbour Hotel, restaurants, bars and marinas and the emerging Hold heritage centre.
+Bringing Ipswich up to date is the University of Suffolk on the Waterfront, part of Ipswich's growing education quarter and adding to the transformation of this area.
+Alongside the quays are the Jerwood DanceHouse, hotels, restaurants, bars and marinas and the emerging Hold heritage centre.

 In the historic town centre, the Ipswich Vision Group - a partnership including Ipswich Borough Council - has completed a new-look town square, with a fusion of old and new to represent Ipswich's proud past and constant development.